Complete Guide To Dog Medicines

 Fresh breath tablets

 Does your dog suffer from bad breath?
-These tablets help to improve bad breath and also body odour.
+These tablets help to improve bad breath and also body odor.

 To prevent your dog from scratching itchy skin.
 This spray helps to calm and soothe the skin.
 It can also help with allergic dermatitis, insect bites and flea irritations.